 A Worker’s Compensation Attorney Can Advise You

 Determining whether an occupational exposure claim is the best way to proceed requires analyzing the unique facts of each potential worker’s compensation claim.
-If your worker’s compensation claim has been denied, or you believe you need assistance proceeding with your worker’s compensation claim, please contact the workers compensation attorneys at Hawk Quindel for a free consultation.
+If your worker’s compensation claim has been denied, or you believe you need assistance proceeding with your worker’s compensation claim, please contact the workers compensation attorneys at Hawk Quindel for a free case evaluation.

 - Wisconsin Duty Disability – A Guide to Application and Benefits - December 10, 2018